bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

 Simplex method is a method for solving linear programming problems.
 It is also used in interger programming - a topic that we will deal with next.

+#### Nick L. asks:

+> Will questions using the simplex method always be over when all free variables
+> are negative?

+Yes, the simplex method is finished when all coefficients of free variables in the objective function are negative.
+At that point it is not possible to change the values of free variables anymore to increse the objective function, which means that we reached the maximum.